We are looking for someone that enjoys working with people, building relationships and is passionate about providing excellent care to our patients.

 Assist with administration tasks and ensure records are kept up to date and to maintain confidentiality at all times

-Full-time apprentices will typically spend 16–18 months working towards the occupational standard, with a minimum of 20% off-the-job training.
+Full-time apprentices will typically spend 18-24 months on-programme working toward the occupational standard, with off-the-job training.

 Radiography